-As we continue to commit our Group and potentially on green gases, such as hydrogen, we can help transform the European Energy System.
-EPIF Group has commenced several projects along its entire value chain to nsure that its infrastructure is ready or large-scale transit, distribution and storage of hydrogen.
+As we continue to commit our Group to lowering its emissions, we have found that natural gas is an excellent energy source for helping us achieve our mid-term emission reduction goals.
+By relying more on natural gas and potentially on green gases, such as hydrogen, we can help transform the European Energy System.
+EPIF Group has commenced several projects along its entire value chain to ensure that its infrastructure is ready for large-scale transit, distribution and storage of hydrogen.

 At EPIF, we have focused on several programmes and initiatives that we believe will bring long-term and transformational solutions to the energy system, as highlighted below.
-Our aim is to focus on initiatives that will complement green energy sources, while ensuring energy accessibility and security
+Our aim is to focus on initiatives that will complement green energy sources, while ensuring energy accessibility and security.